Contraz/demosys-py/README.rst

 - Supports vertex, fragment and geometry shaders (tessellation is wip)
 - A geometry module for quick creation of common mesh/VAO types
 - (Experimental audio playback support)

+If you are not a fan of using a framework, you can create your own context and just use the classes in ``demosys.opengl``.
+These will give you fairly straight forward ways to use VAOs, Shaders, Textures and FBOs.

 Requirements
 ------------